-In field placements, KU Law students perform legal work under the supervision of a practicing attorney at approved government agencies, nonprofit organizations, and courts.
+In field placements, KU Law students perform legal work under the supervision of a practicing attorney.
+Placements are at approved government agencies, nonprofit organizations, and courts.

-KU Law offers specialized placement opportunities in criminal prosecution, elder law, the judicial branch, and the medical-legal partnership setting.
+KU Law offers placements in criminal prosecution, elder law, the judicial branch, and the medical-legal partnership setting.
 Students can also enroll in the general Field Placement Program.
 All field placements include a classroom component taught by a KU Law faculty member.

 Criminal Prosecution Field Placement Program